gushogg-blake/datacamp-assignment/SampleExercise.md

 ## Code before

 Functional React component for a timer counting up in seconds.
 Current count initialised to 0 with a `useState` hook, followed by a bare `setInterval` call to increment the count every second.
-Since a new `setInterval` is created on every re-render, the count starts increasing by 2, then 3, etc after each re-render.
+Since a new `setInterval` is created on every re-render, the count starts increasing by 2, then 3, etc after each re-render when it should just increase by 1.

 ## Solution